Meet Massachusetts Representative Stephen Kulik

-Representative Stephen Kulik hails from Worthington in Western, MA, and represents 16 rural communities to the north and west of Springfield.
+Representative Stephen Kulik hails from Worthington in Western Massachusetts and represents 16 rural communities to the north and west of Springfield.
 Steve went to Newton Junior College, and then attended Northeastern University before finishing his studies at the University of Massachusetts Amherst.
-Representative Kulik started his public service on his hometown’s Planning Board and then Selectboard.
-He then served three years as a County Commissioner.
-Steve was the President of the Massachusetts Selectmen’s Association and the President of the Massachusetts Municipal Association.
-He has been a member of the Massachusetts House of Representatives for the last 24 years, and is currently the Vice Chair of the House Ways and Means Committee.
+Representative Kulik started his public service on his hometown’s planning board and then selectboard.
+He then served three years as a county commissioner.
+Steve was the president of the Massachusetts Selectmen’s Association and the president of the Massachusetts Municipal Association.
+He has been a member of the Massachusetts House of Representatives for the last 24 years, and is currently the vice chair of the House Ways and Means Committee.
 Steve is the founder and co-chair of the Small Town and Rural Caucus.
-He is also Chairman of the national organization of state legislators called State Agricultural and Rural Leaders (SARL).
+He is also chair of State Agricultural and Rural Leaders (SARL), a national organization.
 Rural and agricultural issues have been a priority for Steve since he began his legislative career.

 We asked Steve what he sees as the biggest issue for Massachusetts agriculture.
-He said the biggest problem with MA agriculture is sustainability, with no growth in rural population and the ‘brain drain’ of young people leaving their small towns after they graduate.
+He said the biggest problem with agriculture in the state is sustainability, with no growth in rural population and the brain drain of young people leaving their small towns after they graduate.
 The loss of population and the loss of representation at both federal and state levels are a serious concern for education and infrastructure.
-Forty communities are without broadband access in western MA.
-Those forty communities account for only 30,000 people out of almost 7 million in the state.
+Forty communities are without broadband access in western Massachusetts.
+Those 40 communities account for only 30,000 people out of almost 7 million in the state.
 Steve said, “It’s hard to get anyone’s attention to help those few towns and their small populations get access to broadband.
 The private sector won’t help because it is not financially viable, and the towns do not have enough of a voice in Boston to put pressure on the state to provide broadband.”

-We then asked the Representative about what he considers to be the biggest issues, outside of agriculture, that the state is facing.
+We then asked the representative about what he considers to be the biggest issues, outside of agriculture, that the state is facing.
 He immediately answered, “The cost of health care”.
 He said it is a $40 billion commitment to provide health care to the residents of the state.
-Currently 42% of the State budget is health care cost alone.
-The good news is that 98% of the state’s population has some form of health coverage.
+Currently 42 percent of the state budget is health care cost alone.
+The good news is that 98 percent of the state’s population has some form of health coverage.
 The second biggest problem for the state, Steve said, is the loss of revenue over the last few years.
 The lawmakers admit that they do not fully understand why.
 They believe that part of the drop in revenues is fewer hours worked and lower wages paid to the employees of the state.
 The lawmakers also know that purchases at brick and mortar store sales are shifting to internet sales, which has affected sales tax revenue.
 He also believes that wealthy residents are holding onto investments, because they are waiting to see what happens in Washington in terms of tax policy.
-Steve’s proudest accomplishment as a Representative has been casting a vote for marriage equality.
+Steve’s proudest accomplishment as a representative has been casting a vote for marriage equality.

 We asked Steve what he values most about CSG-ERC.
 He said, “CSG-ERC provides the benefits of a regional forum for agriculture and rural issues.
 ERC member states and provinces all have similar issues, which sometimes are very different than other regions of the country.”
 Steve added, “My favorite part of the ERC meetings is learning what other states are working on and how they are solving the problems that Massachusetts might be having.”
 He learns so much from his peers in other states and considers the attendees to be like family.

-You will be able to meet Rep. Steve Kulik and the other members of the Agriculture and Rural Affairs Policy Committee this summer at the CSG-ERC Annual Meeting, August 13 through 16 in Uncasville, CT.
+You will be able to meet Representative Steve Kulik and the other members of the Agriculture and Rural Affairs Policy Committee this summer at the CSG-ERC Annual Meeting, August 13 through 16, in Uncasville, Connecticut.
 Registration is available online.
 We hope to see you there.